The Omega Code: Influences

 The prophets' public denunciation of Alexander as the Anti-Christ, their immediate death at the hands of his primary enforcer, and subsequent resurrection from the dead, are drawn from "A Short Tale of the Anti-Christ" by Russian Orthodox theologian and philosopher Vladimir Solovyov.
 In Solovyov's depiction, however, they are instead the three leaders of the world's remaining Roman Catholics, Eastern Orthodox, and conservative Protestants.

 Reception

 The film received mostly negative reviews.
-Rotten Tomatoes gives The Omega Code a rating of 8%, based on reviews from 25 critics, with the critic consensus being “Mysticism, overacting, and overall gimcrackery eventually weigh down the story.”, as well as an average grade of 14/100 from Metacritic, based on 9 critic reviews.
+Rotten Tomatoes gives The Omega Code a rating of 8%, based on reviews from 25 critics, with the critic consensus being "Mysticism, overacting, and overall gimcrackery eventually weigh down the story."

 Joe Leydon, writing in Variety, describes the movie as "laughably simplistic and confoundingly muddled."
 Chris Willman of Entertainment Weekly wrote that the film "gives 'Great Tribulation' new meaning," and give the film an overall grade D−.
 MaryAnn Johanson called Casper Van Dien's acting "shocking[ly] incompeten[t]."